nickbrandt/GitLab/doc/user/project/milestones/index.md

 - [Group Milestones API](../../../api/group_milestones.md)

 NOTE: **Note:**
-The group milestone only returns only group milestones in the UI.
+If you're in a group and click **Issues > Milestones**, you'll see group milestones and the milestones of projects in this group.
-Both group and project milestones will show, however the project milestones will be only for the group you are viewing.
+If you're in a project and click **Issues > Milestones**, you'll only see this project's milestones.

 ## Creating milestones